nsg-ethz/NetworkPowerZoo-Hardware-Inventory/README.md

 # Network Power Zoo Hardware Inventory

-This repository contains structured data for router models.
-The data was aggregated from [NetBox Device Type Library](https://github.com/netbox-community/devicetype-library/tree/master), LLM prompting, and manual curation.
+This repository contains structured data for router models from multiple manufacturers.
+The data was aggregated from [NetBox Device Type Library](https://github.com/netbox-community/devicetype-library/tree/master), LLM-assisted parsing of datasheets, and manual curation.

-## Router Model Data
+## Overview

 This repository is structured as follows: